BA(Hons), DipEd, MLitSt, MEd, ASDA, FACE, FACELQ, FIMIL, GAICD

 Wendy Johnston BEM

 Wendy spent 20 years in the tourism industry, primarily in various marketing roles for Tourism Queensland.
-She worked in Vancouver, Canada, for the Australian Pavilion at World Expo '86, and was Operations Manager for the Queensland Pavilion at World Expo 88, for which she was awarded a British Empire Medal.
-Wendy moved into education marketing and communications in 2004, working firstly for Cannon Hill Anglican College, then seven years as Communications Manager at Brisbane Grammar School.
-A St Margaret's Old Girl (nee Giddens, '79), Wendy was St Margaret's Foundation board director from January 2014 - June 2017.
+She worked in Vancouver, Canada, for the Australian Pavilion at World Expo '86, and was Operations Manager for the Queensland Pavilion at World Expo '88, for which she was awarded a British Empire Medal.
+Wendy moved into education marketing and communications in 2004, working firstly for Cannon Hill Anglican College, then for seven years as Communications Manager at Brisbane Grammar School.
+A St Margaret's Old Girl (nee Giddens, '79), Wendy was a St Margaret's Foundation board director from January 2014 - June 2017.
 She joined St Margaret's in her current role in June 2014.
 Wendy has raised two children, and her daughter is also a past student ('11).

 Chief Information Officer SSA